How to make sense of micro-syncs.

 Unlike the fixed performance royalty payouts of television and radio broadcasts, monetized YouTube videos generate performance and mechanical royalties.
 The term for this atypical combination of music and moving images is micro-sync royalties.

 The “sync” in “micro-sync” is similar to a synchronization license; the difference being that YouTube hosts multiple uses of a song on a larger scale rather than a single audiovisual instance of a song.
-YouTube has deals in place with master and composition rightsholders for this very reason: so both parties get paid what they’re due.
+YouTube has deals in place with sound recording and composition rightsholders for this very reason: so both parties get paid what they’re due.

 As for how everything gets tracked, collected, and distributed, performance royalties are handled by a Performing Rights Organization (PRO) like ASCAP or BMI in North America and a Collective Management Organization (CMO) everywhere else (e.g., GEMA in Germany and SACEM in France).
 Mechanical royalties are generally overseen by Mechanical Rights Organizations (MROs) like The Harry Fox Agency (HFA) and The Mechanical Licensing Collective (The MLC) in the U.S. — or by CMOs overseas.